saadq/resumake.io/readme.md

 ![resumake-logo](https://i.imgur.com/Y4JmhrV.png)

+---

+# Important Note

+All development is currently happening in the Resumake rewrite which is in the [v3](https://github.com/saadq/resumake.io/tree/v3) branch.
+In the mean time, no further development/fixes will be done in the current app in order to focus efforts on the next version.

+---

 # resumake.io

 > A website for automatically generating elegant LaTeX resumes without the need to write any TeX code yourself.

 <a href="https://github.com/saadq/resumake/stargazers">